Refugee Council has always provided a lifeline to refugees and people seeking asylum, but now our work is more critical than ever before.

 We are calling on the Home Office to take the necessary measures to ensure the safety of refugees and people in the asylum system in these uncertain times.
 Along with other charities supporting refugees, we are in direct and regular dialogue with the Home Office to ensure that refugees and people seeking asylum remain protected, and that the current emergency does not interfere with the support they receive and interaction they need to have with the relevant public bodies.
 Keep watching this space for more information on what we are calling on the Government to do to ensure the safety of refugees and people seeking asylum.

 Finally, you can help us.
 In response to the Covid-19 emergency we have established the Refugee Solidarity Fund so that we can continue these critical services in the challenging months ahead.
-For more info and to donate, click here.
+Here is some more info and how you can donate.